kord-network/docs/README.md

 In order to achieve this, we introduce the following concepts (follow the links for each concept for a more detailed description):

-* [META Object](concepts/object.md) - a set of properties representing an arbitrary entity
+* [KORD Object](concepts/object.md) - a set of properties representing an arbitrary entity

-* [META Stream](concepts/stream.md) - a persistent, append-only sequence of
+* [KORD Stream](concepts/stream.md) - a persistent, append-only sequence of
-  content-addressed links to META objects
+  content-addressed links to KORD objects

-* [META Service](concepts/service.md) - a participant in the network who is economically incentivised to provide a service, and can be held accountable for its actions
+* [KORD Service](concepts/service.md) - a participant in the network who is economically incentivised to provide a service, and can be held accountable for its actions

-* [META Aggregator](concepts/aggregator.md) - a META service which combines
+* [KORD Aggregator](concepts/aggregator.md) - a KORD service which combines
-  multiple input META streams into a single output META stream
+  multiple input KORD streams into a single output KORD stream

-* [META Indexer](concepts/indexer.md) - a META service which reads META objects from a META stream and indexes them based on one or more properties
+* [KORD Indexer](concepts/indexer.md) - a KORD service which reads KORD objects from a KORD stream and indexes them based on one or more properties

-* [META Linker](concepts/linker.md) - a META service which creates links between META objects
+* [KORD Linker](concepts/linker.md) - a KORD service which creates links between KORD objects

-* [META Merger](concepts/merger.md) - a META service which combines multiple META objects into a single META object
+* [KORD Merger](concepts/merger.md) - a KORD service which combines multiple KORD objects into a single KORD object

-* [META Identity](concepts/identity.md) - a META Identity is used to both identify participants in the network using a cryptographic identifier and to provide verifiable information about those participants.
+* [KORD Identity](concepts/identity.md) - a KORD Identity is used to both identify participants in the network using a cryptographic identifier and to provide verifiable information about those participants.

-* [META Courtroom](concepts/courtroom.md) - a suite of smart contracts for META service agreements, between service provider and client, which can be used to claim collateral if a META service is found guilty of wrong doing.
+* [KORD Courtroom](concepts/courtroom.md) - a suite of smart contracts for KORD service agreements, between service provider and client, which can be used to claim collateral if a KORD service is found guilty of wrong doing.

-* META Token - META tokens are used in automated exchange between services and providers on the network.
-Tokens can also be used explicitly by applications that implement the META protocol and seek to create or retrieve META objects.
+* KORD Token - KORD tokens are used in automated exchange between services and providers on the network.
+Tokens can also be used explicitly by applications that implement the KORD protocol and seek to create or retrieve KORD objects.
 Further information to follow.

 ## Implementations

-* [go-meta](https://github.com/meta-network/go-meta) - The Go META library
+* [go-kord](https://github.com/kord-network/go-kord) - The Go KORD library

 ## Contribute
 We welcome community contributions, please see the [contributing guide](CONTRIBUTING.md), thanking you.